CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

 ### goal
 Must be included, and must be one of these strings:

-goal string               | Goal conditions
+Goal string               | Goal conditions
 ---                       | ---
 `MGOAL_GO_TO`             | Reach a specific overmap tile `MGOAL_GO_TO_TYPE`        | Reach any instance of a specified overmap tile type